Market Timing vs Time in the Market

 What Is Market Timing?

-“Market timing” means buying a security with the expectations of selling it at a higher price in the short term.
-Market-timing investors are essentially trying to “beat the market” by outsmarting it – or so they think.
+“Market timing” means buying a security with the expectation of selling it at a higher price in the short term.
+Market-timing investors are essentially trying to “beat the market” by outsmarting it—or so they think.

-While market timing may initially seem to be a variant of the popular saying “buy low, sell high”, the fact that the future is uncertain and that stock prices change rapidly, means that it is basically impossible to accurately and consistently determine when a security has hit its lowest or highest point.
+While market timing may initially seem to be a variant of the famous saying “buy low, sell high,” the fact that the future is uncertain and that stock prices change rapidly means that it is basically impossible to accurately and consistently determine when a security has hit its lowest or highest point.

 What Does Time In The Market Mean?

 “Time in the market” means relying on a strategy where you don’t try to guess when the market is at its lowest or highest point.
-Instead, you buy the market knowing that your timing is probably going to be off, but that eventually, the fundamentals matter more than the timing.
+Instead, you buy the market knowing that your timing will probably be off but that, eventually, the fundamentals matter more than the timing.

-The “time in the market” investor will then stick with the market until the original reasons for buying change or they’ve reached their intended goal e.g. they’re now approaching their retirement years.
+The “time in the market” investor will stick with the market until the original reasons for buying change or they’ve reached their intended goal, e.g., approaching retirement years.

 Top 3 Reasons Time In the Market Is Better Than Market Timing